alimnaqvi/page_views_counter/README.md

 4. Keep the build directory as `/` and set the Entrypoint to `uvicorn main:app --host 0.0.0.0 --port $PORT` (leave the "Function target" blank).
 Click Save.
 5. Most configuration options for the deployment can be left as default.
 6. In "Containers, Volumes, Networking, Security" section withing the "Containers" tab and the "Variables & Secrets" tab within that, set the DATABASE_URL environment variable either directly, or better, as a secret.
+7. (Optional) To make the cache persist through app shutdown, mount a persistent storage volume such as [Google Cloud Storage](https://cloud.google.com/storage) to your container, then add CACHE_DIR environment variable to point to this volume.
-7. Click on "Create".
+8. Click on "Create".
 The deployment should now succeed.

 ### Full-stack cloud deployment services